 During the lease term in Springfield

-During lease, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Springfield, the tenant must allow us to access the rental property.
-Some good reasons to come into rental are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Springfield, the renter must allow us to enter the rental home.
+Some justifiable reasons to go into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Springfield.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Springfield.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference